TelemetryDeck/docs/articles/navigation-events.md

 ## Automatic Navigation Tracking

-Since TelemetryDeck navigation signals are slightly cumbersome to create manually, we're aiming to provide convenience methods for our SDKs that will automatically track navigation signals for you.
+Since TelemetryDeck navigation events are slightly cumbersome to create manually, we're aiming to provide convenience methods for our SDKs that will automatically track navigation events for you.
 These methods will be in one of two flavors, either a method that you call with a source and destination, or a method that you call with just a destination.

 ### `TelemetryDeck.navigationPathChanged(from: <source>, to: <destination>)`

-Calling this method will automatically create a navigation signal with the given source and destination.
+Calling this method will automatically create a navigation event with the given source and destination.

 ### `TelemetryDeck.navigationPathChanged(to: <destination>)`

-Calling this method with just a destination will use the previously last used source as the source for the navigation signal.
+Calling this method with just a destination will use the previously last used source as the source for the navigation event.

 This is convenient, but might produce incorrect graphs if you don't call it from every screen in your app.
 Suppose you have 3 tabs "Home", "User" and "Settings", but only set up navigation in "Home" and "Settings".
-If a user taps "Home", "User" and "Settings" in that order, that'll produce an incorrect navigation signal with source "Home" and destination "Settings", a path that the user did not take.
+If a user taps "Home", "User" and "Settings" in that order, that'll produce an incorrect navigation event with source "Home" and destination "Settings", a path that the user did not take.

 #### SwiftUI Convenience

 If you're using SwiftUI, you can use the `.trackNavigation(path:)` view modifier as a convenient wrapper around `navigationPathChanged(to:)`.
-It will automatically send the navigation signal when the view appears:
+It will automatically send the navigation event when the view appears:

 ```swift
 struct SettingsView: View {